-While raisins have a few small benefits, they can gain all these and more from other safer, healthier alternatives.
+While raisins have a few small benefits, guinea pigs can gain all these and more from other safer, healthier alternatives.

-Guineas love raisins, which leads many owners to feed them freely to their guineas.
+Guinea pigs love raisins, which leads many owners to feed them freely to their guineas.
 Long term, this can have a cascading effect on their health.
 However, the occasional raisin will likely not cause much harm to your guinea.
-While we recommend not giving them raisins or any other dried fruit at all for that matter, one or two raisins a week as a treat should be fine.
+While we recommend not giving them raisins, or any other dried fruit at all for that matter, one or two raisins a week as a treat should be fine.

-So, while guineas can eat raisins, they probably shouldn’t.
+So, while guinea pigs can eat raisins, they probably shouldn’t.